 We spend a lot of our time indoors.
-The shocking EPA statistic estimates it at 90% of our daily lives spent inside.
-That amount of time clocked in indoor spaces means the quality of the air we breathe indoors matters.
+A shocking Environmental Protection Agency (EPA) statistic estimates that 90% of our daily lives are spent inside.
+That amount of time spent indoors means the quality of the air we breathe indoors matters.
 Most of us spend the weekdays split between home and work.
 Thus, the focus is on home air quality and workplace air quality.

 Currently, that setup is a bit different of course.
-With a majority of Americans still working from home–home and work are the same location.
-But that number is changing, and seems to be an imminent shift for many as employers look to bring workers back to offices, buildings and facilities across the country.
+With a majority of Americans still working from home, work and home are the same location.
+But that number is changing, and seems to be an imminent shift for many as employers look to bring employees back to offices, buildings and facilities across the country.
 What does the return to work mean for your health and safety?

 Why Does Workplace Air Quality Matter?

 The answer may seem obvious.
-Most likely–your response to this question falls under health and safety reasons.
-If you were asked that question before 2020, your answer would likely be a bit different.
-Whether you never had a care about indoor air quality before the pandemic, or can list all the ways indoor air quality impacts cognitive performance – we bet it’s on your mind now.
+Most likely, your response to this question falls under the category of health and safety.
+If you were asked this question before 2020, your answer would likely be a bit different.
+Whether you never had a care about indoor air quality before the pandemic, or can list all the ways indoor air quality impacts cognitive performance, we bet it’s on your mind now.

 Return to Work

 The return to work campaign is the first reason workplace air quality matters.
-In a year dominated by discussion of health, airborne transmission, physical distancing and what it means to be in public spaces, the idea of returning to offices and buildings has naturally resulted in mixed feelings.
-Some are ready to get back into the daily work office life and social collective.
+In a year dominated by discussions of health, airborne transmission, physical distancing and what it means to be in public spaces, the idea of returning to offices and buildings has naturally resulted in mixed feelings.
+Some are ready to resume office life and rejoin the social collective.
 A majority, however, are not.
-For those that are enjoying working from home and have become accustomed to remote work, they don’t want to lose their newfound flexibility or greater time spent with family.
+Those that are enjoying working from home don’t want to lose their newfound flexibility or valuable time spent with family.
 For others, it all comes down to health.

 Indoor Air Quality: A Top Employee Concern

-Returning to the workplace and operating in the new normal means air quality and building health are a top concern for many employees.
-It should be an equal concern for office managers and facility coordinators.
-Considering the gravity of airborne transmission–air quality and environmental health have a huge impact on a company’s health, safety and success.
+Returning to the workplace and operating in the new normal means indoor air quality and building health are top concerns for many employees.
+They should be of equal concern for office managers and facility coordinators.
+Considering the gravity of airborne transmission, air quality and environmental health have a huge impact on a company’s health, safety and success.
 Employees recognize this.
 A recent Envoy survey found that 66% of employees feel some level of worry about returning to work, specifically citing health and safety reasons.
 Another survey, by McKinsey & Company, found that almost 30% of respondents would likely switch jobs if their employer returned to full-time on-site work in the near future.

-Other clear survey takeaways include a desire for clear communication.
+Another evident survey takeaway is the desire for clear communication.
 Employees want a solid plan and vision of what the return to work will look like from employers.
-They want to know what measures were taken to create a healthier work space.
+They want to know what measures were taken in their absence to create a healthier work space.

 Occupational Health and Safety